Revisiting the Jaynes-Cummings model with time-dependent coupling: Atomic motion

 where $\hat{\rho}_F(0)$ is described by Eq. \eqref{eq:thermal_state}.
 This contrasts with the usual choice for the initial state, $\hat{\rho}_A(0)=|e\rangle\langle e|$, which yields a diagonal atomic density matrix without coherence terms, restricting the Bloch vector to the $z$-axis, as seen in Eq. \eqref{eq:atomic_z}.
 Additionally, this change facilitates comparison with previous results.
 Employing Eqs. \eqref{eq:Trace}, \eqref{eq:time_dep_coup_time_ev_op_explicit_all} and \eqref{eq:evolving_rho}, and considering the initial state in Eq. \eqref{eq:initial_dipole}, we obtain the evolved atomic density matrix

 From this result, we can calculate the components of the Bloch vector, according to Eq. \eqref{eq:bloch_components},

-In Fig. \ref{fig:bloch}, we present the motion of the Bloch vector for both constant and sinusoidal coupling scenarios.
-In the constant coupling case, shown in Fig. \ref{fig:bloch}(a) and (e), we set $\lambda = 1$.
-For the sinusoidal coupling case, depicted in the other panels of Fig. \ref{fig:bloch}, we fix the parameters as $\lambda_0 = 1$ and $v=\zeta_3 L/\pi$.
-In panels (b), (c), (f) and (g), we set $p = 1$, while in panels (d), and (h), we set $p = 2$.
-In (b) and (g), we employ $\zeta_3=0.25$, while in the other panels, we fix $\zeta_{3}=1$.
+In Fig. \ref{fig:bloch1}, we plot the components $R_x(t)$ and $R_z(t)$ as functions of time in a parameter plot.
+In the constant coupling case, shown in panel (a) of Fig. \ref{fig:bloch1}, we set $\lambda = 1$.
+For the sinusoidal coupling case, depicted in the other panels of Fig. \ref{fig:bloch1}, we fix the parameters as $\lambda_0 = 1$ and $v=\zeta_3 L/\pi$.
+In panels (b) and (c) we set $p = 1$, while in panel (d), we set $p = 2$.
+In (b), we employ $\zeta_3=0.25$, while in the other panels, we fix $\zeta_{3}=1$.
 At the outset, we choose a low average photon number, $\langle n \rangle = 0.5$, corresponding to a low temperature, for all scenarios.
-Comparing panels (a) and with (b), (c) and (d), we observe that the sinusoidal coupling introduces periodicity into the Bloch vector's motion, replacing the disordered behavior.
+Comparing panels (a) with (b), (c) and (d) of Fig. \ref{fig:bloch1}, we observe that the sinusoidal coupling introduces periodicity into the Bloch vector's motion, replacing the disordered behavior.
 In contrast, for a smaller $\zeta_3$, as shown in (b), the behavior partially resembles that of the time-independent coupling case, exhibiting reduced-amplitude oscillations within each period.
 This suggests that for lower values of the parameter $\zeta_3$, an intermediate regime emerges in which vestiges of the aperiodic evolution persist.

-In Figs. \ref{fig:bloch}(f), (g) and (h), which show the components and absolute value of the Bloch vector, we again observe the periodicity inherited from the modulated coupling, as compared to Fig. \ref{fig:bloch}(e).
-Furthermore, as shown in the panels where atomic motion is considered, an increase in $p$ and $\zeta_3$ results in a higher frequency of the oscillations, while the amplitudes of the oscillations in $R_x(t)$ and $R(t)$ decrease.
-As a result, the atom tends to be more aligned with the field, leading to a higher time-averaged purity of the atomic state, whereas $R_z(t)$ oscillates with approximately the same amplitude.
-In all examples with atomic motion, we begin with $R(0)=R_x(0)=1$ and $R_z(0)=0$, meaning that initially, the atomic subsystem is pure, the atomic transition is aligned with the field and the excited and ground populations are equal.
-This behavior is a direct consequence of the trigonometric dependence of the coupling area $A(t)$, as discussed previously, which can also be interpreted in terms of Bloch vector rotations for the chosen velocity, as predicted by Joshi and Xiao \cite{Joshi2004}.
+In Fig. \ref{fig:bloch2}, we present the time-evolution of the components and absolute value of the Bloch vector for both constant and sinusoidal coupling scenarios.
+The parameters in Fig. \ref{fig:bloch2}(a)-(d) correspond to those in Fig. \ref{fig:bloch1}(a)-(d), respectively.
+In Fig. \ref{fig:bloch2}(b), (c) and (d), we again observe the periodicity inherited from the modulated coupling, as compared to Fig. \ref{fig:bloch2}(a).
+Furthermore, as shown in panels (b) and (c), the increase to $\zeta_3=1$ results in a higher frequency of the oscillations.
+Additionally, the amplitudes of the oscillations in $R_x(t)$ decrease, whereas $R_z(t)$ oscillates with approximately the same amplitude.